VidithM/Momentum/README.md

 ### Running the Momentum application

-Instructions for running the databse is in the README file in `momentum_gql`.
+To start the microservices, simply run docker compose up in the microservices folder.
 The frontend may be launched simply by opening `momentum_frontend/landing.html`

-GQL server: `momentum_gql`
+GQL server: `microservices/momentum_gql`
+MongoDB interface: `microservices/mdb_interface`
+User interface: `microservices/users`

 GUI application: `momentum_frontend`

 Database is run via docker-compose in momentup_gql.
-Data and tables are not persistent, and will need to be added via the sql commands.
+Data and tables are not persistent, and can be added via the sql commands.
+However, the system is designed to start empty, so creating data through the GUI is preferred.
+Note that you must create a certain item before adding that item to another entity (IE user 1 must be created before adding to community 1, and vice versa.)

 **IMPORTANT NOTE**: You might encounter some adverse database behavior.
 Some of our database properties have changed since the last iteration.
-Please delete your existing Docker container if any issues occur.
+Please delete your existing mariadb/sql Docker container if any issues occur.

 ### Video recordings of user acceptance tests